-Please join the Center on Global Energy Policy for a Women in Energy coffee chat with Kate Gordon, Senior Advisor at the Paulson Institute.
-Ms. Gordon will discuss her current job, career paths, and perspectives on what it means to be a female leader in the energy industry.
+The Center on Global Energy Policy for a Women in Energy hosted a coffee chat with Kate Gordon, Senior Advisor at the Paulson Institute.
+Ms. Gordon discussed her current job, career paths, and perspectives on what it means to be a female leader in the energy industry.

 Kate Gordon is a Senior Advisor at the Paulson Institute, where she provides overall strategy and coordination for the Institute’s climate change, air quality, and sustainable urbanization programs both in the US and China.
 She is also a nonresident Fellow at the Center on Global Energy Policy at Columbia University and a regular contributor to the Wall Street Journal as one of the paper’s “Energy Experts.”

 Gordon is a nationally recognized expert on the intersection of clean energy and economic development.
 Before joining the Paulson Institute, she was the Founding Director of the “Risky Business Project,” co-chaired by Michael Bloomberg, Henry Paulson, and Tom Steyer, and focused on the economic risks the U.S. faces from unmitigated climate change.
 Gordon took on this project in her role as Senior Vice President for Climate and Energy at Next Generation, a non-partisan think tank based in San Francisco, where she worked on California policy development as well as large-scale national communications and research projects.